moonstreet/moonstreet/content/post/devops/terraform-1.md

 ```

-And in modules/vnet/vnetvars.tf we copy and paste:
+And in modules/vnet/vnetvars.tf we will paste the relevant vnet vars:

 ```sh
 variable "environment" {}